Rusty (Rodan album)

-Rusty is the first and only full-length studio album by American math rock band Rodan.
-It was released in April 1994 on Quarterstick Records.
+Rusty is the first and only full-length studio album by American band Rodan.
+It was released on April 4, 1994, on Quarterstick Records.
 The album takes its name from its engineer, Bob "Rusty" Weston.

 Critical reception

 Rusty received critical acclaim and has since been cited as an influential album, often compared favorably to Slint's 1991 album Spiderland.
+Rolling Stone wrote that the band creates "ambient, atmospheric guitar noise that suddenly gives way to a racket that sounds vaguely similar to a construction site."

 AllMusic writer Ned Raggett said, "this is an album to readily get lost in.
 The evident variety is another reason to listen, not least because everything is handled so aptly, parts of a greater overall whole."